Code-Institute-Submissions/TheGameOfSnake/README.md

 - Game mode feature

+This feature consist of the 2 gamemodes which should be implemented.
+First gamemode is 'through the wall' and the second gamemode is 'walls are solid'.
+The user should be able to choose the gamemode before they start a game.
+After each game the game mode should be reset and set to 'through the wall'.
+When the player plays the 'through the wall' gamemode, the snake when hitting the wall should be appear on the opposite side.
+Whenever the player plays the 'walls are solid' gamemode, the game should be gameover when hitting a wall.

 - Game feature

+This feature contains the gameplay.
+When the user start a game, the game area should appear with the snake in the middle and a random food object should be spawned in the game area.
+The snake should move in the right direction when the game starts and it should be able to control by the player, see control feature.
+When the snake eats a food object the snake must grow lenght by 1 block.
+The game should end when the snake eat his own body and sometimes depended on the game mode hitting the wall.

 - Control feature

+During the game the snake should be controlled by the user.
+At desktop devices, the snake should be controlled by the arrow keys and at mobile devices and tablets control arrows will be shown.
+When hitting the arrow in the same or opposite direction of the snakes direction, no change should happen.
+When hitting vertical direction when the snake is going horizontal direction, the snake's direction have to change to up or down depended on the user input and visa versa.

 - Game over feature

+When the conditions of gameover are met, the game should stop and the user should see a gameover screen.
+In this screen the user should be able to continue to start a new game.
+The game itself is reset as well the gamemode as described in the gamemode feature.

 ### Nice To Have
 Nevertheless, more features can be added to the minimum viable product to make the game more attractive to the users.

 - Welcome screen feature

+A welcome page is shown when the user first load the game url.
+The welcome text should fade away and the screen should split into and transite to left and right like a curtain which open up.
+When the buttons are visible for the user, they should be able to use right away and the animation should not be blocking any user interaction with the page.

 - Levels feature

+When a player eat 3 food objects the level as well as the speed of the snake should be increased.
+The level and the score are visible above the gamearea for the user at larger screens and are visible in the game area on smaller screens.
+This score and level values should be updated in real-time.
+When the game is finished the final score and level should be shown to the user at the gameover page.

 - Scoreboard feature

+At the game over page there should be an overview of the best 3 scores in a table.
+This table consist of the level, score, date and gamemode.
+When the user ends the game, the scores should be stored at the local storage at the user's machine.
+Whenever a user come back to play the game, the old scores should be retrived from the local storage and shown to the user.

 - Animate screen transition

+When a game finish, the user should see a animation like a curtain close and open again with the gameover page.
+As soon the game ends, the animation starts and when the curtain is fully closed, the gameover screen should load.
+When it is loaded the curtain should open again and the gameover page should be able to see for the user.

 - Leader board feature

+In this feature a name should be ask from the user and the highest score should be sent to a database.
+Together with all other users there will be a leaderboard which can be visited via a button on the start screen.
+Within this leaderboard you can filter on gamemode and should be able to find your name with position in the leaderboard.

 - Swipe control feature

+At mobile and tablet devices, the user should be able to toggle controls.
+They are able to choose from the toughpad or the regular arrow controls.
+When using the toughpad the snake should be controlled by swiping in the designated area.

 ## Structure
 The site will contain one page which is manipulated by JavaScript.